 - Arthur Penn's heavily fictionalized portrayal of the title bank robbers in Bonnie and Clyde, one of the original "New Hollywood" films, is a very influential example.

 - Goodfellas is arguably the purest and most famous example of all time, despite also being known for its more "gritty" take on The Mafia.
-Since it's based on a true story, it's largely a straight example for the first two hours (with a few scenes showing the dark side, like being arrested — but even then it's an idyllic stay in jail), and then a ruthless, horrific subversion for the last hour...But the main character, in-universe and in Real Life, still wanted to be a gangster even after all that.
+Since it's based on a true story, it's largely a straight example for the first two hours (with a few scenes showing the dark side, like being arrested — but even then it's an idyllic stay in jail), and then a ruthless, horrific subversion for the last hour as people get whacked left and right...But the main character, in-universe and in Real Life, still wanted to be a gangster even after all that.

 - Casino, with Robert De Niro, Joe Pesci and Sharon Stone.
 Even though it might show the illicit and brutal elements of the Mafia, the fact that it's set in the very glamourous city of Las Vegas offsets those aspects of the film's story.